 Cover for theft or lost luggage and personal items

-This is where travel insurance comes in handy, as its coverage for medical emergencies and medical evacuation and repatriation (going home) can help you to cover those costs.
+This is where travel insurance can come in handy, as its coverage for medical emergencies and medical evacuation and repatriation (going home) could help you to cover those costs.

 Driving in New Zealand

-Driving yourself around the two islands is a very popular way of seeing the country.
-You can drive a car in New Zealand using your Australian driver’s licence – and thankfully, they drive on the left-hand side of the road, just like us.
+Driving yourself around the two islands is a popular way of seeing the country.
+You can drive a car in New Zealand using your Australian driver’s licence – and, thankfully, they drive on the left-hand side of the road, just like us.

-There are a couple of things you need to know before you hop behind the wheel:
+There are a couple of aspects you might like to consider before you hop behind the wheel, however:

 - New Zealand’s roads can often become dangerous with the addition of ice, snow, fog and high winds.
-Ask your hire car company for snow tyres in case of ice and snow and ask them whether the car you’ve been allocated has headlights strong enough to cut through fog.
+Ask your hire car company for snow tyres in case of ice and snow, particularly if you’re travelling in winter, and ask them whether the car you’ve been allocated has headlights strong enough to cut through fog.

 - Drinking to excess and driving will void your travel insurance policy.
 And it will get you in trouble with the Kiwi police just like it would get you in trouble with the police back home.

-Extreme sports including bungee jumping, white water rafting, cave diving, skydiving, jet boating, horse riding and snowboarding are abundant throughout New Zealand, and are great value for money if you’re a bit of an adrenaline junkie!
+Extreme sports including bungee jumping, white water rafting, cave diving, skydiving, jet boating, horse riding and snowboarding are abundant throughout New Zealand.

-But be warned – none of the activities listed above are generally covered under a standard policy.
-It’s worth adding the optional extra coverage to your travel insurance if you’re considering any out-of-the-ordinary activities.
+But be warned – many of the activities listed above are typically not covered under a standard policy.
+It could be a wise idea to ask your insurer about optional extra coverage to your travel insurance if you’re considering any out-of-the-ordinary activities.